If you’ve just noticed ‘Code 89’ on your Vauxhall Mokka’s dashboard, you may be wondering what it means. If that sounds like you, keep reading!

 A bad thermostat can cause the engine to overheat, which can trigger Code 89.
 A mechanic can inspect and replace the thermostat if needed.

-Preventing Tips for Code 89 on Vauxhall Mokka
+Tips to Prevent Code 89 on Vauxhall Mokka

 Regular Maintenance and Inspections